jsonstat/toolkit/README.md

 Even though JSON-stat currently encourages the use of collections of embedded datasets instead of bundles, JJT supports both approaches.

-To retrieve information about the first category of the first dimension of the first embedded dataset in a JSON-stat collection (or bundle) *j*, the JSONstat Javascript Toolkit allows you to traverse the JSON-stat tree like this:
+To retrieve information about the first category of the first dimension of the first embedded dataset in a JSON-stat collection (or bundle) *j*, the JSON-stat Javascript Toolkit allows you to traverse the JSON-stat tree like this:

 ```js
 JSONstat( j ).Dataset( 0 ).Dimension( 0 ).Category( 0 )